ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism: Conclusion

-In this paper, we introduced ContestTrade, a novel multi-agent framework addressing the challenges of inconsistent decision-making and market noise in LLM-based trading systems.
-Drawing inspiration from institutional investment practices, ContestTrade features Data team, Research team and internal contest mechanisms that continuously evaluate agent and select high-quality outputs.
-Our experiments confirm ContestTrade's superior performance over a range of baseline strategies across key metrics, showing higher returns, better risk-adjusted performance, and lower downside risk.
-Furthermore, the high Rank IC and ICIR from internal contest validate its competitive, performance-based quantification and prediction.
+We introduced ContestTrade, a multi-agent framework for reducing inconsistent decision-making and market noise in LLM-based trading systems.
+Inspired by institutional investment practices, ContestTrade features specialized Data and Research teams with internal contest mechanisms that evaluate agents from delayed market feedback and allocate resources to outputs with positive predicted utility.
+In a controlled A-share backtest, ContestTrade achieves higher return and risk-adjusted performance than the evaluated baselines, and the positive Rank IC and ICIR values suggest that the contest scores contain useful predictive information.